Coconut-Lime Turkey Rice Soup Recipe

 - Stir in the chopped herbs or green onions, simmer a minute or two more and serve hot.

-- Sliced limes to squeeze into the soup would be nice for serving.
+- Sliced limes to squeeze into the Coconut-Lime Turkey Rice Soup would be nice for serving.

 Weekend Food Prep:

-Coconut-Lime Turkey and Rice Soup is a delicious idea for leftover turkey (or chicken) and if you use cauliflower rice this will be a low-carb soup.
+Coconut-Lime Turkey Rice Soup is a delicious and unusual soup to make with leftover turkey (or chicken.)
+If you switch the brown rice for cauliflower rice this will be a very low-carb soup.

 Ingredients